I Know My Miranda Rights, Ossifer!

 Some sons learn how to fish from their fathers.
 Others learn how to play baseball.
 Manny Miranda learned how to make wine.
 As far back as he can remember, when summer turned to fall, he and his father and grandfather would be busy for days in the courtyard of the family house, crushing grapes, squeezing them in a hand press and fermenting the grapes into wine.
 Over the years, Manny learned from his father and grandfather, in the same way they had learned from their fathers and grandfathers before them.
 He learned how to blend wine, to age it, perfect it, and, of course enjoy it.

 How fitting.
 And then there’s poor little Damian: “Some sons learn how to fish from their fathers.
 Others learn how to play baseball.
 Damian visited Connecticut museums and other curiosities.
 As far back as he can remember, when summer turned to fall, he and his father would be busy for days hiking the state’s extensive trails or learning about the textile manufacturing history of a town he never knew existed…”

 Since he was a small boy growing up in Portugal, Manny dreamed of planting his own vineyard and building his own winery.
 It took more than 50 years, but he and Maria finally did it.

 Yes… yes he did.
 And it’s really quite nice, too.
 Overlooking the rolling western hills, this quaint vineyard has a great deck to sip a glass and apparently has live music in the evenings to entertain guests as well.

 And, for the record, Mrs. Miranda’s pepper jam served on crackers was delicious.
 I could get used to this.
 (And yes, we bought a bottle – some of the more interesting local Merlot I’ve ever tasted, actually.
-We’ll get to drinking it in a year or so, knowing us.)
+We’ll get around to drinking it in a year or so, knowing us.)